mouelhis/adawrplatoon/README.md

 # ./base
 ```

-On each robot RPi controller, you should do the following:
+On each RPi controller, follow these steps:
 * transfer to the RPi the corresponding `<runnable>` (`lead`, `foll_1` or `foll_2`) and the file `polyorb.conf`;
 * set `polyorb.protocols.iiop.default_addr=<RPI_IP>` address in `polyorb.conf` under the entry `[iiop]`;
 * set `polyorb.protocols.iiop.default_port=<RPI_PORT>` for some available `<RPI_PORT>` under the entry `[iiop]` then run: